Luke Petitgout

-Lucas George Petitgout (born June 16, 1976) is a former American football offensive tackle in the National Football League (NFL).
-He was drafted by the New York Giants 19th overall in the 1999 NFL Draft.
-Petitgout played college football at Notre Dame.
+Lucas George Petitgout (born June 16, 1976) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the New York Giants 19th overall in the 1999 NFL draft.
+Petitgout played college football for the Notre Dame Fighting Irish.
 He also played for the Tampa Bay Buccaneers.
 Petitgout played a total of nine seasons in the NFL.

-Early years
+Early life

 Petitgout attended Sussex Central High School in Georgetown, Delaware, where he played defensive line and tight end for the football team.

 College career

 Petitgout attended the University of Notre Dame and was a letterman in football.
 In football, as a senior, he was a Football News All-Independent first-team selection, and registered 74 knockdown blocks.

 Professional career

 New York Giants

-The New York Giants picked Petitgout in the first round in the 1999 NFL Draft, the 19th pick overall.
+The New York Giants picked Petitgout in the first round in the 1999 NFL draft, the 19th pick overall.

 Thrust into a starting role immediately upon being drafted, Petitgout played left guard and right tackle before settling as the Giants' left tackle in 2002.
 He was bothered by back problems in 2003 and 2004.
 He broke his leg midway through the 2006 season.
 On February 12, 2007, he was released by the Giants.